What Is User Acceptance Testing (UAT) and How to Do It Well

 The connection here is pretty clear: When you do UAT well, you ensure that the product works as expected, meets user expectations, and is functional for end users in real-world scenarios and situations.
 Validating your product and functionality in real-world scenarios ensures that your product-market fit is strong before you launch.
 If it’s not, it gives you time to receive real feedback and make changes to improve product-market fit before you launch to the public.

-Building on a no-code programming tool, like Bubble, makes this step a lot easier.
+Building on a no-code programming tool like Bubble makes this step a lot easier.
 While user acceptance testing makes it clear to see what you need to adjust and why, Bubble helps you take care of the how.
 With no-code, you can incorporate feedback and iterate faster, launch more quickly and easily, and speed up the product development process.

 All of this helps you keep user experience and expectations at the forefront of your product development process.
 This improves quality and helps you develop exactly the product that your users really want.